tgrey2024/capstone/README.md

 ![image](https://github.com/user-attachments/assets/17122097-8c80-448c-b793-34b1e681ce11)

+Post - a container for a single image asset, with a title and some caption content, an author who is a registered and logged in user and date-time fields when the post is created and updated.
+The slug is system-generated as a unique id which forms part of the URL for CRUD functions.
+Scrapbook - a collection of Posts, which also has a title, slug and content text, along with an author, create and updated fields.
+The description field is an author to make notes to themselves for producing the scrapbook.
+This 'note-to-self' is only visible to the author.
+User - a registered user who is identified by their username and has a password for logging in.
+SharedAccess - when an author (User A) wants to share his/her scrapbook with User B, a new instance of SharedAccess is created for User B as the user of the SharedAccess, shared_by User A of a specific scrapbook.

+In the current version scrapbooks are shared at the Scrapbook level, ie. all posts in the shared Scrapbook are also shared.
+There is potential for the Post-SharedAccess to be fully implemented so users can control the sharing of posts (see Future Enhancements on the sharing function).

 ### Colour Scheme
 The aim of the web app is for users to collate and showcase the memorable photos and other media that they cherish, while making it cheerful and calm for users of any age or gender.
 A lot of photos in the sample research are black and white or sepia toned.
 I used [Coolors](https://coolors.co/174f11-f2e3bc-2660a4-c47335-a15317-56351e) to find a palette that would complement those tones:<br>
 ![colour palette_v2](https://github.com/user-attachments/assets/e6e7cee8-61a9-4ce7-b837-621b6819ab24)<br><br>